9 Things To Do in Uluwatu, Bali 9 Things To Do in Uluwatu, Bali

 things to do uluwatu temple cliff

-Tip: Make sure to buy a ticket around 5 PM since it usually sells out.
+Tip: Make sure to buy a ticket from the booth at the temple entrance well before the show starts, since it usually sells out.

 things to do uluwatu kecak fire dance